imnuvi/CheatBook/elixir/3_Lists_And_Recursion/Lists_and_recursion.md

 Lists can match complex patterns other than just a single head and tail element. the | operator supports multiple elements to its left . ( like [ 1, 2, 3 | [ 5, 6, 7 ] ]). same works in pattern matching too.

+List matching is recursive and lists of lists can be matched

 <!--  -->